honzatomek/myvimwiki/windows.md

 Make sure to replace <distribution name> with the actual name of your distribution and <versionNumber> with the number '1' or '2'.
-You can change back to WSL 1 at anytime by running the same command as above but replacing the '2' with a '1'.
+You can change back to `WSL 1` at anytime by running the same command as above but replacing the '2' with a '1'.

-Additionally, if you want to make WSL 2 your default architecture you can do so with this command:
+Additionally, if you want to make `WSL 2` your default architecture you can do so with this command:

 ```PowerShell
 wsl --set-default-version 2
 ```

-This will set the version of any new distribution installed to WSL 2.
+This will set the version of any new distribution installed to `WSL 2`.

 ## Install XFCE terminal
 From: https://timvisee.com/blog/fix-windows-terminals-use-linux-terminal/